Please read the OT Act and Rules for CE information. Chapter 367 of the OT Rules details CE.

 Remember that a contact hour is not the same as a learning credit, PDU, etc. When you renew, you must attest to your CE in contact hours.

-Information regarding categories of CE activities, including additional categories and the required documentation for each, can be found in §367.2, Categories of Education. §367.3, Continuing Education Audit, provides further information regarding documentation.
+Information regarding categories of CE activities, including additional categories and any limits concerning the number of contact hours that may be earned from and the required documentation for each, can be found in §367.2, Categories of Education. §367.3, Continuing Education Audit, provides further information regarding documentation.

 For example, CE documentation includes, but is not limited to: transcripts, AOTA self-study completion certificates, copies of official sign-in or attendance sheets, course certificates of attendance, certificates of completion, and letters of verification.
 In addition, licensees may wish to keep supporting documentation that helps demonstrate how an activity meets CE requirements.
 For example, an official course description, syllabus, outline, and/or learning objectives may be useful if, for instance, the licensee is randomly selected for the CE Audit, as a certificate often lists just the name of a course and does not provide further information about its content.